vendidero/woocommerce-germanized/readme.txt

 * Payment Gateway Fees
 * Online Revocation Form
 * Sale Price Labels
+* Delivery to DHL Parcel Shops or Pick-Up Stations

 = Certified by Trusted Shops =
 WooCommerce Germanized has been approved by Trusted Shops and therefor offers best technical conditions to operate a legally certain Online Shop in Germany.